vincentntang/vincentntang.com/content/pages/about.md

 template: page
 ---

 Hi 👋, I'm Vincent Tang, a metallurgist turned kitchen designer turned web developer.
 I write about Javascript and Leadership; and I'm best known for my career talks in hackathons.
 I also run [CodeChefs](https://codechefs.dev), a podcast tailored toward junior to mid-level developers seeking to level up.
-I'm also the founder of [TampaDevs](https://tampadevs.com)
+I'm also the founder of [TampaDevs](https://tampadevs.com) and I cohost [ThunderNerds](https://www.thundernerds.io/)

 This website originally started as a way to document things I learn during a career change.
 But it's since changed.
 I love trying out new things, and this blog is a reflection of my [digital garden](https://joelhooks.com/digital-garden) where I learn in [public](https://www.swyx.io/writing/learn-in-public/).